proftodd/csrxnsplitter/README.md

 # Reaction Splitter (C#)

-Testing out cheminformatics in C# using Indigo
+Testing out cheminformatics in C# using NCDK